 Some people applauded, others hollered and gave catcalls, but Julia kept her hands wrapped tightly around her middle.

 “A toast!” the man who’d picked up Lana’s discarded gown called out.

 On his cue, several servers moved into the room, bearing trays filled with glasses of sparkling wine.
 Their attire shocked her.
-Men wore bow ties around their necks, but no shirts.
+The men wore bow ties around their necks, but no shirts.
 One had on a tight-fitting pair of shorts, the others wore slacks at least one size too small.
-The women wore aprons with thongs, stockings and garters.
+The women wore aprons with thongs, stockings, and garters.

 “A toast,” Marcus said drily.
 He snagged two flutes from a passing server and offered one to her.
 “And you’re going to continue to behave.”

 She shouldn’t want to obey him, but a deep part of her yearned to.

 Julia had never met anyone like him.
 Rugged and broad, he was at ease against the untamed Rocky Mountain backdrop.
 His hair was dark, cropped short, emphasizing his bright green eyes.
 He wore black boots and slacks, a crisp, white shirt and a soft, black leather blazer.
 His raw masculinity enveloped her.